alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 Fixing the Jupyter kernel issue
 -----------------------------------
-There's a problem with Jupyter notebook kernel that stops working in our shiny Macbook m1 laptops.
+There's a problem with Jupyter notebook kernel that stops working in our shiny Macbook m1 laptop.
 A workaround is explained in this <a href="https://www.youtube.com/watch?v=mwmke957ki4&feature=youtu.be&t=2740">George Hotz youtube video</a>.

 We have to look for `eventloops.py` file in our system.
 To do this we can execute the following command: